mitsuhiko/insta-website/content/docs/settings.md

 available.
 These settings can be changed and influence how insta behaves on that thread.
 They can either temporarily or permanently changed.

-Some of the settings can be changed but shuoldn't as it will make it harder for tools like cargo-insta or an editor integration to locate the snapshot files.
+Some of the settings can be changed but shouldn't as it will make it harder for tools like cargo-insta or an editor integration to locate the snapshot files.